turingschool-examples/denver_public_library_2201/README.md

 ## Preparation

-* Fork this Repository
+* Fork this Repository x
-* Clone YOUR fork
+* Clone YOUR fork x
 * Compete the activity below
 * Push your solution to your fork
 * Submit a pull request from your repository to the turingschool-examples repository